idanarye/nvim-moonicipal/README.md

 * If your contribution can be reasonably tested with automation tests, add tests.
 The tests run with [a specific branch in a fork of Plenary](https://github.com/idanarye/plenary.nvim/tree/async-testing) that allows async testing ([there is a PR to include it in the main repo](https://github.com/nvim-lua/plenary.nvim/pull/426))
 * Documentation comments must be compatible with both [Sumneko Language Server](https://github.com/sumneko/lua-language-server/wiki/Annotations) and [lemmy-help](https://github.com/numToStr/lemmy-help/blob/master/emmylua.md).
 If you do something that changes the documentation, please run `make docs` to update the vimdoc.
-* Update the changelog according to the [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) format.
+* Moonicipal uses Google's [Release Please](https://github.com/googleapis/release-please), so write your commits according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.